kserve/website/docs/modelserving/v1beta1/tensorflow/README.md

-# Predict on an InferenceService with Tensorflow model
-## Setup
-1. Your ~/.kube/config should point to a cluster with [KServe installed](../../../get_started/README.md#4-install-kserve).
-2. Your cluster's Istio Ingress gateway must be network accessible.
+# Deploy Tensorflow Model with InferenceService

-## Create the InferenceService with HTTP
+## Create the HTTP InferenceService

-Create an `InferenceService` yaml which specifies the framework `tensorflow` and `storageUri` that is pointed to a saved tensorflow model, and name it as `tensorflow.yaml`
+Create an `InferenceService` yaml which specifies the framework `tensorflow` and `storageUri` that is pointed to a [saved tensorflow model](https://www.tensorflow.org/guide/saved_model), and name it as `tensorflow.yaml`.

 ```yaml
 apiVersion: "serving.kserve.io/v1beta1"
 kind: "InferenceService"